 Well, the backstories are enticing, of course.
 It’s a romantic notion, thinking your salt comes from a hand-tended salt pan on the edge of France or a remote mine in the mountains of Pakistan.
 And yes, when used for finishing — like a few curled flakes sprinkled on a square of premium chocolate or a pinch of large, pink crystals on a ribeye — you will detect a difference from your table salt.

 Just don’t use those expensive salts (some of them are extremely dear) in your rubs and sauces or for baking.
 You’re throwing away your money, no matter what anyone else says.

-My opinion and what I do: I use the cheapest salt you can when no one is looking and have a grinder or small bowl of fancy stuff positioned where your guests can see it for added cachet.
+My opinion and what I do: I use the cheapest salt I can when no one is looking, then have a grinder or small bowl of fancy stuff positioned where my guests can see it for added cachet.
 I recommend you do the same.

-The 14 Most Common Different Types of Salt
+The 14 Most Common Types of Salt in Detail

 If you start counting the regional and flavored types of salt, the list of salts in the world gets out of hand quickly.
 Let’s keep this manageable, shall we?

 Here’s a baker’s dozen plus one that you need to know, of the most common different types of salt, with some epic gourmet salts thrown in.

 Table salt is a highly refined, fine-grained white salt, typically with small, uniform crystals; commonly used in everyday cooking and often contains additives.